 At the most generous level of interpretation, the remark presumes a “trickle-down” economic vision, in which the “growth of the economy” will ultimately benefit low-waged migrants.
 But even at its best, Kwang’s assessment is flawed.

 If Singapore has the most millionaires in the world per capita, as well as a prosperous middle-class, it also has some of the highest levels of inequality.
 The country’s Gini coefficient – a ratio which measures income distribution – is 0.414, making it one of the most unequal societies in the OECD.

 What needs to change and who will do it?
 For NGOs in Singapore, it is a matter of reforms both at home and abroad, from practical considerations – such as agencies becoming more transparent by providing domestic workers with an itemized bills of their expenses – to fundamental improvements to legislation affecting migrant workers’ rights.

 Until these changes occur, women like Tutik will continue to see migration as a matter of chance – or fate.

 “Sometimes people have good luck, sometimes they don’t.
 All of that is up to God.
 All we can do is keep praying diligently; that’s what matters.”

-By Nicolas Axelrod, Michael Malay and Thomas Cristofoletti for The Diplomat
+By Nicolas Axelrod, Michael Malay and Thomas Cristofoletti

 Nicolas Axelrod is a photojournalist based in Southeast Asia.
 Michael Malay writes about migrant workers in ASEAN countries.
 Thomas Cristofoletti has been working in Southeast Asia as a humanitarian photographer and videographer for the last three years.
 The authors are part of the Ruom collective of journalists.